elakorkmaz/nycda-backend-exam/README.md

 ### 6 - What is the difference in terms of parsing a data received from a web form with POST or an AJAX POST request?

-With POST when data is sent to the database and then the page has to reload or redirected.
+With POST data is sent to the database and then the page has to reload or redirected.
 With AJAX POST the data is sent while staying on the page.

 ### 7 - Why do we use methodOverride middleware ?